HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 - First option is to deploy using the DXClient container package.
 DXClient is packaged as a container that you can run using OCI-based runtimes such as Docker or Podman.
 It is available as a container image from HCL DX 9.5 CF196 and later releases.
 For more information, see [DXClient installation using container package](#installing-dxclient-using-the-container-package-from-hcl-software-portal).

+!!!warning "Podman is currently known to not work with the container version of DXClient.
+Docker is recommended when using the containerized DXClient."

 - The alternative option is to deploy DXClient as native JavaScript code.
 Users who want to use this deployment option must install their own Node.js and Node Package Manager (npm) runtime environment in the correct version.
 Users must also install the required dependencies.
 For more information, see [DXClient installation using native js package](#installing-dxclient-using-the-native-javascript-package-from-hcl-software-portal).

 !!!important "Information about DXClient versions and distribution"